 54 Jefferson, home to the Grand Rapids Public Museum from 1940 to 1994, was repurposed as an ArtPrize venue by SiTE:LAB, winner of the juried award for outstanding venue the last two years.
 Vacant since the museum moved to the Van Andel Museum Center, 54 Jefferson was left largely intact.
-Extant dioramas, showcases and exhibits provided a unique environment for an exhibition of site-specific work selected by SiTE:LAB curator Paul Amenta.
+Extant dioramas, showcases and exhibits provided a unique environment for an exhibition of site-specific work selected by SiTE:LAB co-founder Paul Amenta.
 SiTE:LAB is a Grand Rapids-based non-profit that organizes art exhibits in temporary locations.
 54 Jefferson is being made available to SiTE:LAB through the generosity of the Grand Rapids Public Museum and the City of Grand Rapids.

 Jerry Saltz / SiTE:LAB The Not Yet